django-import-export/django-import-export/docs/advanced_usage.rst

    A screenshot of the confirm import view.

-It is possible to configure import to be a single step process, so that the confirm screen is not displayed.
-See  :ref:`IMPORT_EXPORT_SKIP_ADMIN_CONFIRM`.

 Import confirmation
 -------------------

-To support :ref:`import confirmation<confirm-import-figure>`, uploaded data is written to temporary storage after step 1 (:ref:`choose file<change-screen-figure>`), and read back for final import after step 2 (import confirmation).
+To support import confirmation, uploaded data is written to temporary storage after step 1 (:ref:`choose file<change-screen-figure>`), and read back for final import after step 2 (:ref:`import confirmation<confirm-import-figure>`).

 There are three mechanisms for temporary storage.